Create a map

 - Click several red flags to open their pop-ups.

 - Close the pop-ups and the window with the presentation to return to Create Presentation mode.

 - Close the presentation preview to return to the map.

 You're ready to present your findings to your supervisors who work in a different city.
 When you share the map, you can get a URL to email them a link to your presentation.

-- In the Share window, check the box to share with your organization.
+- In the Share window, under Choose who can view this map, check the box to share with your organization.
 Click Update Sharing when prompted.

 - In the Link to this map section, choose Presentation and copy the short URL, which you can email to your supervisors.

 Alternatively, users can access your presentation from the map.
 In the About pane, click More Details.
 On the map's item details page, click Open Presentation.

 - Open a new browser window and paste the URL into the address bar.